+The starter has the choice of between 5 seconds and up to a maximum time of 12 seconds to switch off.
+This is the START signal.

-After 5-12 seconds the red lights are switched off, this is the signal to start.
-As information start minute boards must be shown for their total applicable time.
+All information start minute boards must be shown for their total applicable time.

 Those drivers running their engines during the last 30 seconds before the start are disqualified.